PORTAL-CEOS/ANHALYZE/README.md

-# ANHALIZE
+# ANHALIZE  (beta)

-This software supports ocean modeling research at the Centre for Earth Observation Science (CEOS).

-The focus is on data manipulation, analysis and visualization of the Arctic and Northern Hemisphere Atlantic (ANHA) configuration of the NEMO model.
+`ANHALIZE` is an analysis tool for the Arctic and Northern Hemisphere Atlantic (ANHA) configuration of the NEMO model.

-Currently, the development is concentrated in ANHA4 data.
+The focus is on data manipulation, analysis, and visualization.

+The code is currently under development for ANHA4 data.
+Other configurations planed for the future.

+This tool has been originally developed to support ocean modeling research at the Centre for Earth Observation Science (CEOS), at the University of Manitoba.